 Even before a budget is worked out, the homeowner needs to figure out just what he or she wants in a kitchen remodel.
 Some remodels are little more than weekend make-overs while others can take weeks if not months.
-These remodels require tearing out walls and rearranging electricity and plumbing.
-Whatever type of remodel it is, the homeowner will need a checklist.
-Here's a more complete kitchen remodeling checklist:
+These remodel require tearing out walls and rearranging electricity and plumbing.
+Whatever type of remodeling it is, the homeowner will need a checklist.

 Cabinets are framed or unframed.
 Framed cabinets are the more traditional of the two.
 The frames allow the cabinets to be wider than frameless cabinets and keep them perfectly square and stable.
 Frameless cabinets have a door that's hung on a special kind of hinge.
 They give the cabinet a more modern look.
 Though frameless cabinets are a bit less stable than framed cabinets when they're not installed, once they are installed they're just as sturdy.

 Vertical parts of cabinets are often made out of solid wood while the flat surfaces of cabinets are made of plywood, particleboard or MDF.
 These materials have less inclination to warp.
 Solid woods made from deciduous trees are called hardwoods.
 Woods made from conifers are called softwoods, even though the names have little to do with how hard or soft the wood is.

 It's best to have the wood finished at the manufacturer's before it's shipped to the home.
 That's because wood tends to warp with the changing humidity in a room.